stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 }
 ```

-Finally the pipeline layout is configured to make the push constants available to the tesselation evaluation stage only.
+Finally the pipeline layout is configured to make the uniform buffer available to the tesselation evaluation stage only.

 The fragment shader is the same as the previous iteration.